-8.10.5 IBM DB2 for i (JDBC)
+9.10.5 IBM DB2 for i (JDBC)

-This example illustrates how to connect to an IBM DB2 for i database server through JDBC.
+This example illustrates how to connect to an IBM DB2 for i database server via JDBC.

 - JRE (Java Runtime Environment) or Java Development Kit (JDK) must be installed.
 This may be either Oracle JDK or an open source build such as Oracle OpenJDK.
-DiffDog will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: a) The custom JVM path you may have set in application Options, see Java Settings203; b) The JVM path found in the Windows registry; c) The JAVA_HOME environment variable. - Make sure that the platform of DiffDog (32-bit, 64-bit) matches that of the JRE/JDK.
-This example uses Oracle's OpenJDK 11.0 64-bit, and, consequently, the 64-bit version of DiffDog. - The JDBC driver (one or several .jar files that provide connectivity to the database) must be available on your operating system.
+DiffDog will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: (i) the custom JVM path you may have set in application Options; see Java Settings^[291]; (ii) the JVM path found in the Windows registry; (iii) the JAVA_HOME environment variable. - Make sure that the platform of DiffDog (32-bit, 64-bit) matches that of the JRE/JDK. - The JDBC driver (one or several .jar files that provide connectivity to the database) must be available on your operating system.
 This example uses the open source Toolbox for Java/JTOpen version 9.8 (http://jt400.sourceforge.net/).
-After you download the package and unpack to a local directory, the required .jar files will be available in the lib subdirectory. - You need the following database connection details: host, username, and password.
+After you download the package and unpack to a local directory, the required .jar files will be available in the lib subdirectory. - You have the following database connection details: host, port, database path, name, or alias, username, and password.